laravel-liberu/.github/profile/README.md

 ## Laravel Liberu
 See https://github.com/liberu-ui for our client side projects.

-Liberu is an innovative open source project built using Laravel 10 and PHP 8.2, aimed at revolutionizing the field of genealogy and family history research.
-Our project combines the power of Laravel's robust framework with the latest features and advancements offered by PHP 8.2 to create a cutting-edge platform for exploring and preserving ancestral heritage.
+Liberu is an innovative open source project built using Laravel 10 and PHP 8.2, aimed at revolutionizing the field of open source.
+Our project combines the power of Laravel's robust framework with the latest features and advancements offered by PHP 8.2 to create a cutting-edge platform for building any project.

 Our main project is a sophisticated genealogy website built on Laravel 10, providing users with a seamless and intuitive experience as they delve into their family lineage.
 Leveraging Laravel's elegant syntax and comprehensive set of tools, we have developed a feature-rich application that enables users to create, manage, and explore their family trees with ease.